mdn/browser-compat-data/README.md

 ## Contributing

 We're very happy to accept contributions to this data.
-See the [Contributing to browser-compat-data](/docs/contributing.md) for more information.
+See [Contributing to browser-compat-data](/docs/contributing.md) for more information.

 ## Projects using the data
 Here are some projects using the data, as an [npm module](https://www.npmjs.com/browse/depended/mdn-browser-compat-data) or directly: